Hackerboy22/L.O.S/README.md

 # OS
-_A simple OS ran by python and java!
-(Must download/install python and java) (java only needed if client side installed)_
+_A simple OS!

 __Installation:__

+Download and install Java and Python.

-Run `main.sh` and you will see: _Server or Client?_
+Download and run `main.sh` and you will see: _Server or Client?_

 Obviously, type `server` or `client`.